 Also, Infusible ink has to be applied in one pass, unlike iron-on vinyl, you can't go over it again or your edges will look blotchy, so you need to layer the design so that you can work in small areas at a time.

 This lovely blanket was modeled by one of the dolls I bought for my shop.
 BUT it's going to go to one of my Instagram followers.

 I will be sharing more designs I am planning and if I need to make it personalized, and you are the first to DM me the information I request, you can also win one of my tutorial's projects for free!

 So make sure you watch my IG stories!

 PS.
 Did you like this project?
 Make sure you pin it for later!

 PS.
-For the marker, I used a wrapped necklace that I made and I have the tutorial right here.
+For the marker you see in the pictures, I used a wrapped necklace that I made and I have the tutorial right here.